rubenvannieuwpoort/posts/srgb-and-gamma-correction.md

 This conversion should be done to each of the R, G, and B components.
 If there is an alpha component it should *not* be converted.

-Before displaying the colors, we should convert the linear sRGB color back to a proper sRGB representation by applying the inverse transformation
+Before displaying the colors, we should convert the linear sRGB color back to a proper sRGB representation by applying the inverse transformation:
 $$ C_\text{sRGB} = g(C_\text{linear}) $$

 with